-It is the time to add Checkboxes.
-Beside the ‘To Do’ column we need to add Checkboxes.
+It is time to add Checkboxes.
+Besides the ‘To Do’ column we need to add Checkboxes.
 So, for every entry in column E7 to E9, we need to add checkboxes from F7 to F9.
-To do so, first, click on ‘Developer’, click on ‘Insert’ and click checkbox icon under ‘Form Controls’.
+To do so, first, click on ‘Developer’, click on ‘Insert’ and click the checkbox icon under ‘Form Controls’.
 Now, click on the Excel cell where we want to insert this checkbox and in this case it is F7.

 4] Assign a cell to each Checkbox

 Now, we need to assign a cell to each checkbox such that, when we tick and untick the checkbox, then values TRUE and FALSE need to be shown respectively.
 To do so, right-click on the checkbox and click ‘Formal Control’.

 In ‘Formal Control’ dialog box under ‘Control’ tab give the address of the cell in ‘Cell link’ box which you want to assign to the checkbox.
 Let me choose the cell ‘H7’.
 Make sure that you give the cell address as ‘H7’ only and not in any other format.
 Repeat this step for the remaining checkboxes as well.

 Select the tasks which you have added in previous steps, click on ‘Conditional Formatting’ under ‘Home’ tab and select ‘New Rule’.
 Now, select the rule type as ‘Use a formula to determine which cells to format’.
 In the condition textbox, we need to check the value of the cell which gets updated when the checkbox is ticked as TRUE or not.